NickBlow/nick-blog/public/articles/tailwind-is-not-always-optimal-and-thats-okay/index.md

 ---
-title: Tailwind is a local maxima.
+title: Tailwind is not always optimal.
 And that's okay!
 ---

-# Tailwind is a local maxima.
+# Tailwind is not always optimal.
 And that's okay!

 Tailwind seems to be a divisive topic online, and I've spotted a bunch of opinions disguised as facts, outright misinformation and strong feelings.